Building Module 6 · CLI Tools Setup

 claude

-Type this into Claude Code:
+Type this into the Claude Code session:

-Create a simple HTML page that says "Hello from Claude Code!" with a
+I need a simple HTML page that says "Hello from Claude Code!" with a

 dark background and centered white text.
 Make it look clean and modern.